fduriez/ProgrammeTVCalendar/README.md

 The way used here is simple, you launch the app and it will create an event in your calendar for each good movie found for the next 7 days.

 ---
+# Prerequisites

+* Node.js installed
+* The npm package management tool (comes with Node.js)
+* Access to the internet and a web browser
+* A Google account with Google Calendar enabled

+---
 # How to use it

+First of all, you have to follow the Step 1 here : https://developers.google.com/google-apps/calendar/quickstart/nodejs

-First, go to the root directory of the app with `cd chemin/de/votre/app`
+Next, open a command prompt and go to the root directory of the app with `cd chemin/de/votre/app`

 Then, to install all the dependencies contained in the package.json enter `npm install -a`

-Then, to launch the app type the command below
+Finally, to launch the app, go to the src directory `cd src` and type the command below `node app.js`
-`node app.js`

 ---